-The Clifford D. Clark Diversity Fellowship is designed to direct aid to graduate/professional students who have demonstrated academic achievement and overcome a disadvantage or other impediment to success in higher education.
+Incoming graduate students who have demonstrated strong academic achievement and overcome a significant disadvantage or other impediment to success in higher education are encouraged to apply.
 Candidates will contribute to the diversity of the student body by demonstrating their commitment to facilitating and enhancing diversity, equity, and inclusion efforts in their academic programs and activities.

 Fellowship Eligibility

-- Demonstrate how they have overcome a disadvantage or other impediment to success in higher education; and
+- Demonstrate how the applicant has overcome significant adversity or other impediments to success in higher education; and

 - Demonstrate a commitment to contributing to the diversity of the student body by facilitating and enhancing diversity, equity, and inclusion efforts in their academic programs and campus activities.